Mohammed-Mebarek-Mecheter/dbtLego/README.md

   - `schema.yml`: Configuration file for defining the model schema.
 - `README.md`: The project's README file.
 - `profiles.yml`: Configuration file for defining database connections and credentials.
+- `definitions.py`: Dagster configuration file.

 ## Features

 The dbt project provides several powerful features for data transformation and modeling:

-- **Data Modeling**: We can organize and structure the Lego dataset into meaningful models for analysis.
+- **Data Modeling**: Organize and structure the Lego dataset into meaningful models for analysis.
-- **Data Transformation**: Complex transformations and calculations can be implemented to derive insights from the data.
+- **Data Transformation**: Implement complex transformations and calculations to derive insights from the data.
-- **Documentation**: dbt automatically generates documentation for the data models, transformations, and tests.
+- **Documentation**: Automatically generate documentation for the data models, transformations, and tests.
-- **Testing**: We can ensure data integrity and accuracy with automated tests.
+- **Testing**: Ensure data integrity and accuracy with automated tests.
-- **Version Control**: Changes to the data models and transformations are managed using version control systems like Git.
+- **Version Control**: Manage changes to the data models and transformations using version control systems like Git.
-- **Scalability**: The project can easily scale to handle large datasets and complex analyses.
+- **Scalability**: Scale to handle large datasets and complex analyses.

+## Integration with Dagster

+Dagster is integrated into the project to schedule and manage the data workflows.
+This allows for the automation of data transformations, ensuring that the data is always up-to-date and ready for analysis.

+### How it Works

+1. **Setup:** Installed Dagster and configured it to work with the dbt project.
+2. **Scheduling:** Set up a schedule to run the dbt models daily at midnight.
+3. **Execution:** Dagster manages the execution of dbt models, allowing for easy monitoring and troubleshooting.

+## Conclusion

+This project showcases the effective use of dbt and Dagster for data transformation and workflow management, combined with Power BI for data visualization.
+It provides a comprehensive analysis of the Lego dataset, demonstrating the power of modern data tools in uncovering valuable insights.